 BIOGRAPHY

-Elizabeth M. Yang is a seasoned executive and expert in elections, democracy, and the rule of law with 30 years of non-profit management experience.
-She leads with an eye toward prioritizing individual and institutional well-being and advancement.
+Elizabeth M. Yang is a seasoned executive and expert in elections, democracy, and the rule of law with 30 years of non-profit management and initiative development experience.
+She leads with an eye toward building coalitions and bridges, through education, civility, and respect, one step at a time.

 Elizabeth founded WStrong LLC, with a law school classmate and a former colleague, because she wanted to promote opportunities and engagement that prioritize individual and organizational well-being and advancement.
 She believes that when we create opportunities to have open conversations, we can see our starting points, discover our commonalities, and begin to work together.
 Elizabeth excels at creating and fostering local, state, and national relationships and networks.

-As a volunteer leader, she is Secretary of the ABA Section of State and Government Law.
+As a volunteer leader, she is Vice Chair and Revenue Enhancement Officer of the ABA Section of State and Government Law.
 She also Chairs its Elections, Democracy, and Rule of Law Committee where she created the Section’s Defending Democracy initiative to increase transparency and education about the voting process and ensure the safety of election workers.
 As part of this body of work she drafted ABA policy urging the safety of all election workers.

 Elizabeth is a proud first generation Taiwanese American, whose parents came from Chingshui and Taipei.
 She is an innovative and accomplished author and presenter on all aspects of election law, with a recent focus on election administration and democracy and the rule of law in our electoral process.